 The second reason CUCollaborate sees for the shift in charter preference revolves around resources.
 If you Google "starting a credit union," a majority, if not all, the search results that pop up are related to starting a federal credit union.
 State-chartered credit unions are not even mentioned on the first page.
 For de novo credit unions, the first information that appears to them is from or about the NCUA.
 This education gap could explain the rise of new federal credit unions in the last 20 years.
 The digital edge of the NCUA may be influencing the trends around credit union charters.

 State-chartered credit unions could make a comeback and regain more market share from federal conversion transfers, but it will have to be a group effort.
 The different state governing bodies will have to focus on a collaborative approach to market the benefits of establishing a state-chartered credit union.
 A digital campaign could be what they need to educate those interested in opening up a credit union.
 There also needs to be a focus on making sure their charter types stay competitive.
 As this article mentions, a federal multiple common bond provides a more substantial avenue for growth than a majority of state charters.

 If you are interested in learning about other chartering options or expanding your field of membership, CUCollaborate is happy to walk you through your different options.
-We guarantee your amendment application will be accepted or your money back!
 You can learn more here.